rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint2/us_220/readme.md

 **Dependencies/References:**

-*There is a dependecy with US210, since the costumer app must have a authentication system for each customer.*
+*There is a dependency with US210, since the costumer app must have an authentication system for each customer.*

+**Forum Insight:**

+* Still no questions related to this user story on forum.
+*
 ## 3. Analysis

 *In this section, the team should report the study/analysis/comparison that was done in order to take the best design decisions for the requirement.
 This section should also include supporting diagrams/artifacts (such as domain model; use case diagrams, etc.),*